Pedro Oliveira (academic): Innovation by patients

 He is best known for his work in the notion of patient innovation.
 He found that patients of chronic diseases frequently develop valuable solutions to improve their quality of life and treat their diseases, something saving their own lives.
 These innovations usually occur behind closed doors and might never be known or used by someone else.
 However, if successful innovations were shared with other patients and caregivers with similar needs, they could improve the lives of many others.
-In a period of about 4 years, his online platform shared about 1100 innovations developed by patients or caregivers from over 100 countries.
+His online platform shared over 5000 innovations developed by patients or caregivers from over 100 countries.